 Who removes it?

-- The containers are emptied by the Soft Services Support Team.
+- The containers are emptied by our recycling contractor to an agreed frequency.

 What happens then?

-- The cardboard is baled to reduce its volume and sent directly to a paper mill for processing.
+- The cardboard is collected and taken to a paper mill for processing.

 How green is this waste stream?

 - The container is re-used.

 - Your recycling prevents needless use of landfill sites or incineration.